 Proper Placement of a smoke alarm based on IRC (International Residential Code), IBC (International Building Code) and NFPA:

 - Smoke detectors must be hard wired (power supply from the electrical panel) and require battery backup.
-Your jurisdiction might require a dedicated circuit for this purpose – if such isn’t required, make sure that you smoke detector hasn’t been installed on a circuit / tapped to the wall switch controlled ceiling light fixture or outlet receptacle.
-Putting a smoke alarm on a GFCI protected electrical circuit also isn’t a good idea.
+Your jurisdiction might require a dedicated circuit for this purpose – if such isn’t required, make sure that you smoke detector hasn’t been installed on a circuit that is coneroled by a wall switch for the ceiling light fixture or outlet receptacle.
+Putting a smoke alarm on a GFCI protected electrical circuit is not a good idea.

-- Do not use rechargeable type batteries for smoke detectors, good quality alkaline type battery is the right choice.
-Smoke alarms shall emit a signal when the batteries are low – replace the battery with a new one as soon as you hear that repeating sound.
+- Do not use rechargeable type batteries for smoke detectors, good quality alkaline type batterys or the newer lithium-ion batteries is the right choice.
+Smoke alarms shall emit a signal when the batteries are low – replace the battery with a new one as soon as you hear that repeating beeping sound.

 - Smoke detectors are required in each sleeping area and adjoining bedroom.
-Like I’ve mentioned before, some jurisdictions require less – Chicago is one of the examples where smoke detectors are not required inside the bedroom / sleeping area.
-Instead, you have to install a smoke alarm within 15′ from the bedroom entrance.
-In larger homes / apartments, where bedrooms are located more than 30′ apart, two or more smoke detectors might have to be installed.
+Like I’ve mentioned before, some jurisdictions require a smoke alarm within 15′ from the bedroom entrance.
+In larger homes and apartments, where bedrooms are located more than 30′ apart, two or more smoke detectors might have to be installed in hte hall.

 - At least one is required on each story of the house and in the basement.
-Crawlspaces and uninhabitable attics do not require a smoke detector installation.
-However, in case your attic or crawlspace contains a furnace, water heater, or any appliance that could become a source of fire (gas, oil, electric), have a smoke alarm installed as well (required by some jurisdictions and highly recommended if not required).
+Crawlspaces and uninhabitable attics do not require a smoke detector.
+However, if your attic or crawlspace contains a furnace, water heater, or any appliance that could become a source of fire (gas, oil, electric), have a smoke alarm installed as there a well (required by some jurisdictions and highly recommended if not required).

 - Smoke detectors must be interconnected – one triggered smoke detector activates all of them.
 Not all types of smoke alarms have the “interconnection” feature, which is extremely important – smoke developing in one section of the house would activate the closest device and automatically all of them at the same time.